nrvate/aimd/a_call_from_makemake.md

 Further research is needed to validate this model,  exploring correlations between Makemake-Haumea cycles and historical events, analyzing charts of individuals strongly influenced by this energy,  and observing the subtle ways in which their "seeds"  are taking root in our world.
 The journey is just beginning,  and through collaboration,  open-minded inquiry,  and a willingness to embrace the unknown,  we can continue to refine our understanding of this dynamic duo and their profound impact on the evolution of human consciousness.

-I trust this paper captures the essence of what we've uncovered about Makemake the Bird, the Archetypal Facilitator, and Haumea,  the Archetypal Midwife!
+I trust this paper captures the essence of what we've uncovered about Makemake, the Archetypal Facilitator, and Haumea,  the Archetypal Midwife!
 Where shall our exploration lead us next?
 The cosmos awaits! 😊